-(RSD thousand) No ltem Amount DCA reference 4 Common Equity Tier 1: elements 7.774.000 1 CET1 capital instruments and the related share premium accounts 7,771,263 Coation 7 paragraph 1.1. of which: shares and other capital instruments which fulfil the requirements as laid out in Section 8 of the DCA 5,658,940 Section 7, paragraph 1, item 1) and Section 8 1.2. of which: relevant share premium with the instruments referred to in item 1.1, i.e. the amount paid above par value of those instruments 2,112,323 Section 7, paragraph 1, item 2) 2 Profit from preceding years free of any future liabilities, to be allocated to CET 1 capital according to the decision of the bank's assembly 0 Section 10, paragraph 3 Profit of the current year or profit from the preceding year which the bank's assembly still has not decided to allocate in CET1 capital which fulfil the requirements as laid out in Section 10, paras 2 and 3 on inclusion into CET1 capital 0 Section 10, paras 2 and 3 4 Revaluation reserves and other unrealised losses 438,377 Section 7, paragraph 1, item 4) 5 Reserves from profit and other bank reserves, except for reserves for general banking risks 1,312,431 Section 7, paragraph 1, item 5) 6 Reserves for general banking risks 0 Section 7, paragraph 1, paragraph 6) 7 Non-controlling participations (minority interests) allowed in CET1 0 8 Common Equity Tier 1 capital before regulatory adjustments and deductibles (sum of rows from 1 to 7) 9,522,071 Common Equity Tier 1 capital: regulatory adjustments and deductibles 0 11 10 9 Additional value adjustments (-) -7,168 Section 12, paragraph 5 10 Intangible assets, including goodwill (net of deferred tax liabilities) (-) -273,138 Section 13, paragraph 1, item 2) 11 Deferred tax assets that rely on future profitability of the bank, excluding those arising from temporary differences (net of related deferred tax liability where the conditions referred to in Section 14, paragraph 1 of the DCA are met) -62,393 Section 13, paragraph 1, item 3) 12 Fair value reserves related to gains or losses on cash flow hedges of financial instruments that are not valued at fair value, including projected cash flows 0 Section 12, paragraph 1, item 1) 13 IRB Approach: Negative amount of difference resulting from the calculation in accordance with Section 134 of the DCA (-) 0 Section 13, paragraph 1, item 4) 14 Any increase in equity that results from securitisation exposures (-) 0 Section 11 15 Gains or losses on bank's liabilities valued at fair value resulting from changes in own credit standing 0 Section 12, paragraph 1, item 2) 16 Defined benefit pension fund assets on the balance sheet of the bank(-) 0 Section 13, paragraph 1, item 5) 17 Direct, indirect and synthetic holdings by a bank of own Common Equity Tier 1 instruments, including own CET 1 instruments that a bank is under an actual or contingent obligation to purchase by virtue of an existing contractual obligation (-) 0 Section 13, paragraph 1, item 6) 18 Direct, indirect and synthetic holdings of the CET1 instruments of financial sector entities where those entities have a reciprocal cross holding with the bank, designed to inflate artificially the capital of the bank (-) 0 Section 13, paragraph 1, item 7) 19 Applicable amount of direct, indirect and synthetic holdings by the bank of the CET1 instruments of financial sector entities where the bank does not have a significant investment in those entities (-) 0 Section 13, paragraph 1, item 8) 20 Applicable amount of direct, indirect and synthetic holdings of the CET1 instruments of financial sector entities where the bank has a significant investment in those entities (-) 0 Section 13, paragraph 1, item 9) 21 Exposure amount of the following items which qualify for a risk weight of 1.250%, where the bank deducts that exposure amount from the amount of CET1 items as an alternative to applying a risk weight of 1.250% 0 Section 13, paragraph 1, item 11) 21.1. of which: holdings in entities outside the financial sector in the amount of over 10% of capital of those entities, i.e. holdings that allowexerting a significant impact on managing of a legal entity or on the business policy of that legal entity (-) 0 Section 13, paragraph 1, item 11), indent one 21.2. of which: securitisation positions (-) 0 Section 13, paragraph 1, item 11), indent two 21.3. of which: free deliveries (-) 0 Section 13, paragraph 1, item 11), indent three
+No Item Amount DCA reference Common Equity Tier 1: elements 1 CET1 capital instruments and the related share premium accounts 7,771,263 1.1. of which: shares and other capital instruments which fulfil the requirements as laid out in Section 8 of the DCA 5,658,940 Section 7, paragraph 1, item 1) and Section 8 1.2. of which: relevant share premium with the instruments referred to in item 1.1, i.e. the amount paid above par value of those instruments 2,112,323 Section 7, paragraph 1, item 2) 2 Profit from preceding years free of any future liabilities, to be allocated to CET 1 capital according to the decision of the bank's assembly 0 Section 10, paragraph 1

+No Item Amount DCA reference 3 Profit of the current year or profit from the preceding year which the bank's assembly still has not decided to allocate in CET 1 capital which fulfil the requirements as laid out in Section 10, paras 2 and 3 on inclusion into CET 1 capital 0 Section 10, paras 2 and 3 4 Revaluation reserves and other unrealised losses 901,695 Section 7, paragraph 1, item 4) 5 Reserves from profit and other bank reserves, except for reserves for general banking risks 1,726,527 Section 7, paragraph 1, item 5) 6 Reserves for general banking risks 0 Section 7, paragraph 1, paragraph 6) 7 Non-controlling participations (minority interests) allowed in CET1 0 8 Common Equity Tier 1 capital before regulatory adjustments and deductibles (sum of rows from 1 to 7) 10,399,485 Common Equity Tier 1 capital: regulatory adjustments and deductibles 9 Additional value adjustments (-) -11,024 Section 12, paragraph 5 10 Intangible assets, including goodwill (net of deferred tax liabilities) (-) -270,726 Section 13, paragraph 1, item 2) 11 Deferred tax assets that rely on future profitability of the bank, excluding those arising from temporary differences (net of related deferred tax liability where the conditions referred to in Section 14, paragraph 1 of the DCA are met) -62,393 Section 13, paragraph 1, item 3) 12 Fair value reserves related to gains or losses on cash flow hedges of financial instruments that are not valued at fair value, including projected cash flows 0 Section 12, paragraph 1, item 1) 13 IRB Approach: Negative amount of difference resulting from the calculation in accordance with Section 134 of the DCA (-) 0 Section 13, paragraph 1, item 4) 14 Any increase in equity that results from securitisation exposures (-) 0 Section 11 15 Gains or losses on bank's liabilities valued at fair value resulting from changes in own credit standing 0 Section 12, paragraph 1, item 2) 16 Defined benefit pension fund assets on the balance sheet of the bank(-) 0 Section 13, paragraph 1, item 5) 17 Direct, indirect and synthetic holdings by a bank of own Common Equity Tier 1 instruments, including own CET 1 instruments that a bank is under an actual or contingent obligation to purchase by virtue of an existing contractual obligation (-) 0 Section 13, paragraph 1, item 6) 18 Direct, indirect and synthetic holdings of the CET 1 instruments of financial sector entities where those entities have a reciprocal cross holding with the bank, designed to inflate artificially the capital of the bank (-) 0 Section 13, paragraph 1, item 7) 19 Applicable amount of direct, indirect and synthetic holdings by the bank of the CET1 instruments of financial sector entities where the bank does not have a significant investment in those entities (-) 0 Section 13, paragraph 1, item 8)